 - The software should not download additional executable binary files (e.g. non-free addons, auto-updates, etc).

 - The software should use its own unique Android package ID.
 Where the application is a fork of another (even one not included in the F-Droid repository) it must have a new ID, different from the original.
+Make sure to rename your fork accordingly (including all active translations).

 - Although not ideal, “non-functional” assets (e.g. artwork) may be acceptable under less permissive licenses than functional code - an example would be artwork assets that are licensed only for use with that particular game.
 In any case though, they must be included under some kind of license, and not be copyright violations.